aws-samples/eks-alb-istio-with-tls/README.md

 ![](./yelb-images/yelb-route53-alb-record.png)

 It can take few minutes to populate DNS servers.
 Open blog.yourdomain.com in web browser, you will notice pad lock in address bar for secure TLS communication.
-We have a Kubernetes application running in EKS with end-to-end encryption enabled using TLS certficate from ACM, Application Load Balancer (ALB) and Istio.
+We have a Kubernetes application running in EKS with end-to-end encryption enabled using TLS certificate from ACM, Application Load Balancer (ALB) and Istio.

 ![](./yelb-images/yelb-https.png)